vladzima/detecto/README.md

 ## Key Features

+- **Lightweight**: Detecto is only ~850B, making it easy to integrate into your project.
 - **Frame Rate Monitoring**: Track frame rate (FPS) to identify if the user's device is struggling to keep up with animations or other tasks.
 - **Long Task Detection**: Use the `PerformanceObserver` API to monitor long-running tasks that could affect responsiveness.
+- **Initial Sampling Period**: Average frame rates over an initial period (default is 5 seconds) to avoid false positives during the initial page load.
+- **Page Visibility Handling**: Detecto pauses performance monitoring when the page is inactive to prevent misleading metrics such as `NaN` for FPS when the tab is not visible.
 - **Customizable Parameters**: Easily adjust detection thresholds to suit your specific needs or let the library use its defaults.
 - **React Hooks**: Provides easy integration through a `usePerformance` hook to access lagging status wherever you need in your application.
 - **Fallback Handling**: You can optionally define custom behavior when the environment does not support performance detection features.